 Where the Group holds less than 20% of voting rights in an investment but the Group has the power to exercise significant influence, such an investment is treated as an associate.
-More information is disclosed in note 21.
-In the opposite situation where the Group holds over 20% of voting rights (but not over 50%) and the Group does not exercise significant influence, the investment is treated as a FV through OCI investment.
-Details are given in note 24.
+More information is disclosed in note 19.
+In the opposite situation where the Group holds over 20% of voting rights (but not over 50%) and the Group does not exercise significant influence, the investment is treated as an OCI investment.
+Details are given in note 22.